pszemraj/SummComparer/README.md

 ### Compiling the Gauntlet

-Currently limited to CLI usage.
-Recommended order of operations:
+The current version supports Command Line Interface (CLI) usage.
+The recommended sequence of operations is as follows:

 ```bash
 export_gauntlet.py